hjl9111/Using-Machine-Learning-Models-to-Predict-Heart-Disease/README.md

 The [Heart Disease](https://archive.ics.uci.edu/dataset/45/heart+disease) dataset is provided by the **UC Irvine Machine Learning Repository**, containing combined data from the Cleveland, Hungary, Switzerland, and VA Long Beach databases.

 Contains data from 920 patients.
 Features: 14 of 76 variables are available for public use, encompassing demographic information, physiological measurements, and patient medical history.
-Outcome variable: 1 in total, indicating the presense of heart disease.
+Outcome variable: `num`, converted from continuous to factor, indicating the absence or presence of heart disease.

+## Approach

+#### Data Preprocessing

+Removed `ca` (number of major vessels colored) and `thal` (thalassemia), features with more than half of the observations containing missing (`NA`) values.
+For remaining features, missing (`NA`) values in continuous variables are replaced with median, and categorical variables are replaced with mode.
+Performed feature selection using Forward Stepwise Selection with Adjusted R^2 and Backward Stepwise Selection with Cp, selecting the same 10 predictors and dropping `trestbps` (resting blood pressure).